 Students can choose to enroll in both programs, which make up the 21-month Aviation Maintenance Professional (AMP) program.
 Today’s sophisticated aircraft require technicians with mechanical and electrical mastery, both of which are in high demand.

-At NAA students learn about aviation through 3 primary modes; classroom instruction accompanied by text and work book review, team oriented projects in a laboratory setting which simulate on the job skills, and real world experience working on aircraft at our hangar facilities.
+At NAA, students learn the curriculum through three primary modes: classroom instruction accompanied by text and workbook review, team-oriented projects in a laboratory setting which simulate on the job skills and real-world experience working on aircraft at our hangar.

-Highly qualified Aviation Maintenance, Avionics and Professional Pilot instructors add experience to the highest level of instruction.
-Emphasis is placed on the student’s mastery of career-related skills and builds self-confidence for entry into the industry upon graduation.
+NAA’s highly-qualified instructors have years of experience across all maintenance levels, bringing students the highest possible quality of training.
+Emphasis is placed on the student’s mastery of career-related skills and knowledge to that they are prepared to enter the industry upon graduation.

 For gainful employment information and statistics please click here.